Map Chart

 This displays the measure on the chart using the visual coding you selected (color, shape, or size), and automatically creates a corresponding legend.

-10. Press the ‘Edit Measure’ button measure setting, and select the desired aggregation method for the measure.
+10. Press the ‘Edit Measure’ button Edit Measure, and select the desired aggregation method for the measure.

 11. To add the landmark labels to the points on the map, drag the ‘Name’ field from the Data Source panel to the ‘Text’ field.